girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 #### We will be discussing three types of HTML API here:-

--HTML Geolocation API
+- HTML Geolocation API

--HTML Drag and Drop API
+- HTML Drag and Drop API

--HTML Web Storage API
+- HTML Web Storage API

 # HTML Geolocation API
 The HTML Geolocation API is used to locate a user's position.